salamf/Acronym-Logger/README.md

 ### Main Dependencies
 - `firebase` (Cloud Firestore): NoSQL Database - used to store acronyms
-- `react-bootstrap`: Premade and styled react components - used for buttons and grids
+- `react-bootstrap` Premade and styled react components - used for buttons and grids